Carol Bowden (she/her)

 I have a Masters in Community Music research at York St John University, for which I researched the impact of the COVID-19 pandemic on community musicians working in the North East.
 You can find my research paper and the accompanying podcast on this site.

-Having worked extensively at Sage Gateshead across their Learning and Participation Programme, as Project Musician and Programme Leader for their CoMusica, Early Years, Loud & Clear Foster and Adoptive Families and Young People's Programmes, I am now a freelance musician working with babies, the elderly and all ages in between, with families with care experience, domestic abuse recovery, SEND and autism.
-I have devised training in working with families with care experience, autism and inclusive practice.
+Having worked extensively at Sage Gateshead across their Learning and Participation Programme, as Project Musician and Programme Leader for their CoMusica, Early Years, Loud & Clear Foster and Adoptive Families and Young People's Programmes, I now work freelance, working with babies, the elderly and all ages in between, with families with care experience, domestic abuse recovery, SEND and autism.

 I was a vocalist and percussion player with Bridie Jackson and The Arbour, a four-piece contemporary folk/acoustic band based in Newcastle, gaining critical acclaim with BBC Radio 1, 2, 3, 4 and 6 Music, and playing Glastonbury Festival.